go-chi/chi/DOCS.md

 the chi router, if the URL path matches the format of "/articles/{date}-{slug}", then the `getArticle` function will be called to send a response to the client.

-For instance, URL paths like `/articles/20200109-this-is-so-cool` will be routed successfully.
+For instance, URL paths like `/articles/20200109-this-is-so-cool` will match the route, however, `/articles/1` will not.

 ## Middlewares